skaes/logjam-tools/README.md

 ## logjam-importer

-A daemon which is schduled to replace all of the ruy importer code still in logjam.
+A daemon which is scheduled to replace all of the ruby importer code still in logjam.
 It's much less resource intensive than the ruby code and a _lot_ faster, while still very stable: it has been in production use since April 2014 and hasn't crashed once.